pages-cms/website/src/docs/index.md

 This online version runs the latest version from [the public repository](https://github.com/pages-cms/pages-cms).
 Additionally, we do not keep any information in the backend (OAuth tokens are saved on the client side and the app directly talks to the GitHub API).

-<a target="_blank" rel="noopener noreferrer nofollow" class="btn-primary !no-underline	" href="https://app.pagescms.org">Sign in with GitHub</a>
+<a class="btn-primary !no-underline" href="https://app.pagescms.org">Sign in with GitHub</a>

 ### Install or deploy your own version

 If you'd like to owever, you can install your own version locally or deploy it (for free) on Cloudflare following the steps below.

-<a target="_blank" rel="noopener noreferrer nofollow" class="btn-primary !no-underline	" href="https://github.com/pages-cms/pages-cms">Get the source code on GitHub</a>
+<a class="btn-primary !no-underline" href="https://github.com/pages-cms/pages-cms">Get the source code on GitHub</a>